cruciate ligament disease or injury

 Causes of Food Aggression in Dogs

-Once this behavior has been experienced by a young puppy, it can be hard for the pup to ignore the desire or need to guard his food as he makes his new home with his new family.
-This is especially so if your puppy was one of the “weaker” ones who kept being pushed away and had to battle to get his sustenance.
+Once this behaviour has been experienced by a young puppy, it can be hard for the pup to ignore the desire or need to guard his food as he makes his new home with his new family.
+This is especially so if your puppy was one of the weaker ones who kept being pushed away and had to battle to get his sustenance.

 Diagnosis of Food Aggression in Dogs

 Your veterinary professional will do a physical examination and may order some tests if he suspects a systemic issue at the root of the problem.
-If he suspects a food aggression or guarding behavior, he may wish to utilize the services of an animal behaviorist to help diagnose and guide the treatment and retraining of your canine family member.
+If he suspects a food aggression or guarding behaviour, he may wish to utilize the services of an animal behaviourist to help diagnose and guide the treatment and retraining of your canine family member.